jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

     $domain = $host;
 ```

-###  Here are the steps to update the API URL and also add logic to split traditional TLD subdomains for properfly formatted endpoint calls.
+###  Here are the steps to update the API URL and also add logic to split traditional TLD subdomains for properly formatted endpoint calls.
 I understand the regex in my new split function doesnt work for domains like domain.it.io where the top-level domain (TLD) is split by a period (.it.io).

 1. First we're going to enable ssh access.
 I usually have this disbaled unless I **have** to access the shell.
 Go to `System > Settings > Administration`.
 Check **Enable Secure Shell**
 2. And also check **Permit password login**